 In hands-on classes that explore and engage, we teach the arts of design and building as an integrated process, and provide instruction in fundamental skills.
-We offer nearly 100 classes in sustainable building and design, construction, natural building, architectural craft, woodworking, working landscapes and ecosystems, energy efficiency, and building science.
+We offer nearly 100 classes in Land & Community Planning, Whole Structure Design/Build, Building Systems & Building Science, Woodworking & Craft and Tutorials.

 Students who come to Yestermorrow are place-makers or change-makers; DIYers and professionals; undergraduates and lifelong learners; hobbyists; and those seeking a career or life change.
 Courses are taught by top architects, builders, craftspeople, and permaculture practitioners from around the country and designed to empower students to create intentional and inspired pieces and places that enrich life and enhance our world.

 Yestermorrow's courses are specifically designed to demystify the designing and building processes using hands-on, experiential learning to teach students the art and wisdom of good design and the skill and savvy of enduring craftsmanship as a single, integrated process.

 This creative process offers students unique insight into the oftentimes disparate worlds of the architect and the builder.
 Architects are routinely trained without any building experience that might inform their designs, and builders are trained to execute without a sense of the overarching purpose or design of the project.

 Combining design and building offers numerous advantages and promotes the creation of intentional and inspired buildings and communities that enhance our world.
 From the professional design/builder to the do-it-yourself design/build homeowner, every designer should know how to build and every builder should know how to design.
 This philosophy sets Yestermorrow apart from other educational institutions.